Two-dimensional quantum breakdown model with Krylov subspace many-body localization: The 2d quantum breakdown Model

-which can be summarized into the form of main text Eq.
-(3).
-Since $q$ is an arbitrary number, we conclude that each $Q_m$ has to be conserved to make all $C(q)$ conserved.
-Therefore, each $Q_m$ is a \emph{subsystem symmetry conserved charge} involving only at most two layers $m$ and $m+1$.
-In particular, the boson number $N_b=\sum_\bR b^\dag_\bR b_\bR =\sum_{l=1}^L N_{2,l} =\sum_{m=1}^{L+1} Q_m$ is a global conserved charge.
+Since $q$ is an arbitrary number, we conclude that each $Q_m$ in \cref{seq-charge} has to be a conserved charge, to make all $C(q)$ conserved.
+Note that each $Q_m$ is a \emph{subsystem symmetry conserved charge} involving only at most two layers $m$ and $m+1$.
+In particular, the boson number